gve-sw/DNAC_usecase/README.md

       "name": "0/0/12"
     },
 ```
-Note: you can add ports from diffrent siwtches based on your demo, make sure to update server.py with the ports/updated accordighnly
+Note: you can add ports from different switches based on your demo, make sure to update server.py with the ports/updated accordingly

 ```python
 port = SelectField('Port', choices=[('',''),('0', 'Port 0/0/12'),('1', 'Port 0/0/13'),('2', 'Port 0/0/14'),('3', 'Port 0/0/15'),('4', 'Port 0/0/16'),('5', 'Port 0/0/17	')], validators=[validators.required()])
 ```
 ## Usage:

-Launch the server by issueing
+Launch the server by issuing
 ```
 $ python server.py
 ```
 In a web browser open :
 http://127.0.0.1:5000/start

-Use the GUI to assigne ports into difrent rooms, and then assigne vlan to room, then you can login to the switches to check if the vlan modifcation went trough
+Use the GUI to assign ports into different rooms, and then assign vlan to room, then you can login to the switches to check if the vlan modification went through

 ![alt text][GUI]